TheNetAdmin/MightyPC/README.md

 MightyPC is initially developed for [MICRO 2021](https://www.microarch.org/micro54), with internal code name *PowerPC* (Powerful toolkit for conference Program Chair).

-MightyPC has already served in MICRO 2021 and HPCA 2022.
+MightyPC has already served in MICRO 2021, HPCA 2022, and MICRO 2022.

 ## Overview